Saving Sumatran Orangutans and their rainforests

 Increase public awareness of the threats facing the Sumatran orangutan and positive action.

-Activities» Work with schools, universities, businesses, high profile individuals, government and media, using orangutans as ambassadors for their rainforests
+Activities» Work with businesses, high profile individuals, and government, using orangutans as ambassadors for their rainforests

-We will shine a spotlight on Sumatra through our network of supporters around the world and build a movement of committed activists.
+We will count the number of committed supporters, schools, readers and engaged followers we have around the world and build a movement of committed activists.

 We will share updates from our field projects, including camera trap photos showing wildlife returning to our forest restoration site and news of orangutan rescues, and will keep donors informed of new campaign actions and project developments.